History of Minsk: 20th century

+World War II

 Before World War II Minsk had a population of 300,000 people.
 After Germany invaded the Soviet Union on 22 June 1941 in Operation Barbarossa Minsk came under immediate attack.
 The city was bombed on the first day of the war and taken over by the Germans four days later.
 However, some factories, museums and thousands of civilians had been evacuated to the east.

 The Germans made Minsk the administrative centre of the Reichskomissariat Ostland and repressed the local population.
 Communists and sympathisers were killed or imprisoned; thousands were forced into slave labour, both locally and in Germany.
 Homes were expropriated to house German occupying forces.
 Thousands starved as rations were expropriated and paid work was scarce.
 At the same time, some residents supported the Germans, especially in the earlier years.
 Some Belarusian nationalists hoped for a formation of a Belarusian national state under the German protectorate, and as a result the city was divided.
 By 1942 Minsk became a major centre of Soviet partisan resistance against the German occupation during the Great Patriotic War.
 For this role Minsk was awarded the title Hero City in 1974.

-Minsk was the site of one of the largest Nazi-run ghettos in the World War II, the Minsk ghetto, which held over 100,000 Jews.
+Minsk was the site of one of the largest Nazi-run ghettos in the World War II, the Minsk Ghetto, which held over 100,000 Jews.
 A living space of 1.5 square meters was allotted for each person, with none for children.
 As new Jews were brought to the ghetto from the west, the existing Jewish residents were slaughtered—2,000 Jews were killed on 7 November 1941, 30,000 Jews were murdered over three days in July 1942, and tens of thousands more were killed at other times, even as more Jews were forced into the ghetto.
 Only a handful survived.

+The Germans operated the Dulag 126 and Dulag 127 transit camps for prisoners of war in Minsk in 1941, and then the Stalag 352 prisoner-of-war camp for Soviet and Italian POWs from 1941 to 1944.
+Some 8,000 POWs of Stalag 352, who were identified as communist political commissars, were executed in October 1941.

 Minsk was re-taken by the Soviet troops on 3 July 1944 during the Operation Bagration.
 The city was the centre of German resistance to the Soviet advance and was a site of heavy fighting between German and Soviet troops; by mid-1944, the city was in ruins.
 Factories, municipal buildings, power stations, bridges, most roads, and 80% of housing were reduced to rubble.
 Some churches which survived the fighting were later demolished by the Soviet authorities.
 In 1944 Minsk's population was down to 50,000, with most residents (especially Jewish residents) having been evacuated or killed.